Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

-Melbourne is one of Australia’s oldest cities and the original Australian gold rush town.
-In the 1850s the unearthing of gold in the area led to a financial boom which made Melbourne the world’s richest city, and a population increase which made it Australia’s largest.
+Melbourne is one of Australia’s oldest cities and the original gold rush town.
+In the 1850s, the unearthing of gold in the area led to a financial boom, which made Melbourne the world’s richest city and a population increase which made it Australia’s largest.

 First Our Top Ten Reasons To Move To Melbourne:

 Let’s start with a stunning video to give you an overview of living in Melbourne.
 Who would not want to wake up to this every morning?

 1) The Best Coffee In Australia (If not the world!)

 Melbourne’s baristas and coffee roasters are some of the country’s most skilled, creative and technical.
 Caffeine appreciation is almost a religion in itself in Melbourne.

 One thing about Melbourne cafes is that there is no typical Melbourne café.
 The best of them are rooted in their communities, taking their character from their design, food, and the locals, who start their mornings here religiously.

 Whilst Melbourne itself makes a solid claim to be the coffee capital of Australia, if not the world, you will be hard-pressed to find a bad cup of coffee anywhere in Victoria – they have got it down to a fine art.

 The only thing left is to decide whether to order a flat white, a matcha latte, or an extra hot, intense, 3/4 decaf, 1/2 skinny, 1/2 soy ristretto.

 2) Great Housing